CrazyRobMiles/PICO-Flash-Light/README.md

 ![Flash light](images/flash.jpg)
 This is the flashgun light in use on a camera, providing an interesting blue light.
+## *IMPORTANT NOTE
+The flashlight uses four AA batteries with a nominal output of 1.5 volts each.
+However, if you use brand-new, shiny batteries this can cause the supply voltage to exceed the maximum voltage for the PICO.
+This doesn't cause any damage - the PICO just doesn't do anything.
+You can fix the problem by using rechargeable batteries (these only put out 1.2 volts) or using batteries that have already had some use.

 ## Upcycling an old flashgun

 ![Flash light parts](images/internals.jpg)

 The flash light was created by upcycling a broken flash gun purchased from a market stall.
 You could use the same technique to create your own updated device.
-The flash gun contains a battery holder for 4 AA batteries delivering 6 volts in total.
+The flash gun contains a battery holder for 4 AA batteries delivering 6 volts in total (although this can cause problems - see above).

 You will need: